datacommonsorg/docsite/api/python/index.md

 The **Data Commons Python API** is a Python library that enables developers to programmatically access nodes in the Data Commons knowledge graph.
 This package allows users to explore the structure of the graph, integrate statistics from the graph into data analysis workflows and much more.
-Please see the [overview](/api) for more details on the design and structure of the API.
+Please see the [Data Commons API Overview](/api) for more details on the design and structure of the API.

 Before proceeding, make sure you have followed the setup instructions below.

 ## Getting Started

-To get started using the Python Client API requires the following steps:
+To get started using the Python API requires the following steps:

 *   Install the API using `pip`.
-*   Create an API key and enable the **Data Commons API**.
+*   (Optional) Create an API key and enable the **Data Commons API**.
-*   Provide the API key to the Python Client API and begin developing.
+*   Begin developing with the Python API

-### Installing the Python Client API
+### Installing the Python API

 First, install the `datacommons` package through `pip`.